Reach And Influence

 2014 also marked the year that Nations Church became multi-site as one church in different locations.
 AirportCity Church, led by Pastors Ken and Melanie Fletcher, became a welcome part of the Nations family as Nations Church Belmont (20 minutes from the CBD), adopting Nations’ identity and the mission to reach and influence our city for Jesus.
 By August 2015, Mid-Coast City Church became Nations Church Port Kennedy, 40 minutes south of the CBD.
 During the same month, Nations Church Phnom Penh was planted by a ’son and daughter’ of Nations Church, Ps Shannon and Tamara Hopper.
 In January 2016, a brand new facility was purchased in Port Kennedy establishing four growing and vibrant campuses that represented one church in many locations.

-Our story is brief, spanning only 12 years, but as it has unfolded we have found greater clarity in how our vision will be unpacked in our community, and over time it has expanded to include a greater number of people.
+Our story is brief, but as it has unfolded we have found greater clarity in how our vision will be unpacked in our community, and over time it has expanded to include a greater number of people.
 One thing, however, has remained the same – our commitment to reaching and influencing our worlds with the Gospel.

 While our story is still unfolding, we genuinely believe that Jesus and His Church is for everyone, everywhere.
 What started as a handful of people in a few living rooms is now seven church services each Sunday across four campuses with much more potential for more expansion as the vision unfolds.